-Before administering lidocaine cream, read the patient information leaflet for further information.
+Before administering lidocaine numbing cream read the patient information leaflet for further information.
 For safety and effective administration, shake the bottle well before use.
 Make sure to use the correct measuring device.
 Do not use household spoons as these may not accurately measure the correct dose.
 Do not mix lidocaine with other liquids or foods.
 It is important to follow all instructions provided by the pharmacist.
 The dosage should be monitored closely.

 Efficacy of i.v. lidocaine in postoperative pain: